felimomo/Walleye-Revised-Paper/fisheries.md

 These algorithms are most useful in scenarios where evaluating $f$ is computationally expensive because they tend to require much fewer function evaluations of $f$ than brute force optimization approaches.

 In our case, the arguments $(x,\, y,\, z,\, \dots)$ are the parameters in the HCR function.
-That is, for the precautionary policy, the arguments are $(X_1,\, X_2,\, Y_2)$, whereas for the $F_{MSY}$ policy, the only argument is the mortality rate $F$.
+That is, for the precautionary policy, the arguments are $(X_1,\, X_2,\, Y_2)$, whereas for the $F_{MSY}$ policy, the only argument is the exploitation rate $F$.
 We maximize the average utility obtained by a policy by optimizing over these parameters.
-For example, for the constant mortality mortality policy,
+For example, for the constant exploitation rate policy,
 $$
   \mathrm{argmax}_F\, \mathbb{E}[U(F)],
 $$
-where $U(F)$ is the utility obtained by simulating an episode using a constant mortality $F$.
+where $U(F)$ is the utility obtained by simulating an episode using a constant rate $F$.
 Note that $U(F)$ is thus a random variable since the dynamics are stochastic.

 Because of our system's high stochasticity, evaluating the mean episode reward afforded by any policy requires taking the average across many episodes.
 In  our case we used 200 episodes.

 We used the Gaussian process minimizer algorithm from the *scikit-optimize* Python package to perform this optimization, and allowed the algorithm to evaluate the objective function at 70 different points.
 The number of points was chosen heuristically as it appeared high enough for the optimization to converge, but remained low enough to provide reasonable runtimes.